cuspaceflight/CamPyRoS/README.md

 ### Papers for later
 https://dl.acm.org/doi/abs/10.1145/2742854.2742894 about improving numerical integration accuracy (probably won't be the largest error - I'd guess the error on the vehicle parameters will be bigger)

+https://space.stackexchange.com/questions/41931/moment-of-inertia-of-rocket - For modelling how the moments of inertia change as the rocket consumes fuel

 We need to make sure to remove all the links to pirated books if we make the repository public.
 ## Program Workflow
 ![Rough flowchart](img/flowchart1.jpeg)